f1redf0x/exvirion-web/content/posts/Bernaysian_Stamps.md

 2. A person who is following the contract to the letter of the law is doing the right thing.
 3. Any requests for additional work need to be added to the contract for validity.
 4. Any requests for additional work not added to the contract are invalid.
-5. If you don't like the work or don't like the contractor, don't sign the contractor.
+5. If you don't like the work or don't like the contractor, don't sign the contract.

 Side Note: Letter of the Law is another Bernaysian Stamp.